Khel Khel Mein (2024 film): Casting

 Akshay Kumar and Taapsee Pannu were cast as the leads.
 Later, Fardeen Khan joined the cast marking his return to films after 14 years.
 Vaani Kapoor, Pragya Jaiswal, Ammy Virk and Aditya Seal were then cast in other prominent roles.

 Filming

 Principal photography commenced by October 2023.
 The film was mainly shot in London and Udaipur before wrapping in April 2024.

 Soundtrack

-The music of the film is composed by Tanishk Bagchi, Farooq Got Audio, Rochak Kohli, Guru Randhawa and Raj Ranjodh while the background score is composed by John Stewart Eduri.
+The music of the film is composed by Tanishk Bagchi, Rochak Kohli, Guru Randhawa and Raj Ranjodh while the background score is composed by John Stewart Eduri.
 Lyrics are written by Kumaar, Guru Randhawa, Jaani and Raj Ranjodh.

 The first single titled "Hauli Hauli" was released on 25 July 2024.
 The second single titled "Duur Na Karin" was released on 30 July 2024 and is a remake of Nabeel Shaukat Ali's 2016 Punjabi single "Kooch".
 The third single titled "Do U Know" by Diljit Dosanjh was released on 8 August 2024 which is a remake of Dosanjh's 2016 Punjabi single of the same name.